Perevalov/qa_chatbots_exercises/Exercise_4/README.md

 ## Context

 As Question Answering system is a software product -- we need share it with the user.
-Mostly, it is done in the form of Web Application.
+Mostly, it is done in the form of a Web Application.
 A canonical Web Application has the "Client-Server" or "Frontend-Backend" architecture.
 Where Client presents a graphical interface to a user and sends all the user's data to a Server, which does all computations and sends back a result.

 In case of a Question Answering system, Client has to provide user a Form where he/she can put a question and see an answer.
 When the question is provided, Client sends it to the Server which computes an answer and sends it back to the Client.